chippyash/db-plantuml/README.md

 - "C:/Program Files/Java/jars/plantuml.jar" for Windows

 If this is not the case, you can specify the folder location with the `-p` flag e.g.:
-`bin/pumdbconv g -p /usr/local/javajars ./examples/User-Physical.puml ./out.sql`
+`bin/pumldbconv g -p /usr/local/javajars ./examples/User-Physical.puml ./out.sql`

 ### Installation - production use
-You will need PHP7.2+ with the xsl and xml extensions installed to use this program.
+You will need PHP8.0+ with the xsl and xml extensions installed to use this program.

 - Clone/Fork this repo or grab an archive and unzip it
 - Move the bin/pumldbconv file into a directory in your path, perhaps `/usr/local/bin`
-- Check that you can execute it with `pumlodbconv -v`
+- Check that you can execute it with `pumldbconv -V`
 - Remove the source files if no longer required

 ### Installation - development